Both ABC and CNN news reports on Moscow’s unfamiliar winter, there was hardly any snow.

 - Moscow’s winter temperature is 7.5°C (13.5°F) above average.

-- March 2020 started with +7 to 8 degrees C above average, making this temperature a month ahead of the calendar.
+- March 2020 started with temperatures 7 to 8 degrees C above average, making this a month ahead of the calendar.

-- A meteorologist said abnormally high temperatures of +5 to 10°C and even +15 to 18°C above normal are recorded in northern Siberia and Yakutia, Elena Volsyuk, and in some parts of the country.
+- A meteorologist reported that abnormally high temperatures of +5 to 10°C and even +15 to 18°C above normal were recorded in northern Siberia and Yakutia, as well as in some parts of the country, according to Elena Volsyuk.

 - Most of Moscow was snow-free by the end of February, and the maximum snow depth recorded was only 4 inches (10-11 cm), 2.7 inches (7cm) below any other year’s maximum snow depth.